glenernstrom/nix_setup/setup.md

 5. Set the hostname
 6. Add vim, wget, and git to systemPackages
 7. Add flatpak support
+8. Install bitwarden
+9. Login to Firefox and github
-8. Set up git and gitrepo to back up the configuration file
+10. Set up git and gitrepo to back up the configuration file